 With cabins that transform into open-air terraces, who needs a balcony?

 Mistake No. 2: Assuming that your whole itinerary is on the river

 So find out whether the cruise line and itinerary you’re considering may force you to choose between the river itself and the sights away from it—and whether those stretches of river are not-to-be-missed picturesque or okay-to-miss industrial.
 A good cruise director will answer these questions honestly and accurately, and Google Earth can help too.
-If the cruise director can’t tell you which stretches of the river are most interesting, do what I do—even though technically it’s not allowed: Knock on the wheelhouse door, befriend the captain, and ask him (at a moment when he’s not busy steering around barges or into locks).
+If the cruise director can’t tell you which stretches of the river are most interesting, do what I do—even though technically it’s not allowed: Knock on the wheelhouse door, make friends with the captain, and ask them (at a moment when they’re not busy steering around barges or into locks).
 Captains always know.

 Don’t bother spending precious time attempting to find out where your ship will dock in each town.
 We choose hotels for their location, of course—so it’s understandable that you’d want to know where a ship will be situated—but, for the most part, they all dock in the same spot.
 Some ships might have better real estate in certain cities.
 In Budapest, for instance, Viking’s spot is right under the Chain Bridge.
 As a general rule, though, all the ships park in pretty much the same area—and, to some degree, where they park can’t be known far ahead anyway.
 In Passau aboard Viking, we docked in one spot and then later the ship moved several slips downriver.